BrewhouseTeam/brewhouseteam.github.io/_posts/2015-04-20-7x-faster-rails-development-server.md

 shared_description: Truth Tables help writing readable tests that are easy to maintain.
 ---

-We've recently helped one of our clients speed up their Rails app by 3x to 17x in development mode.
+We recently helped one of our clients speed up their Rails app by 3x - 17x, in development mode.

 It is a large Rails 3.2 application running on Ruby 2.1, with 200+ models and 1,500+ routes.
 Rendering a page in development mode would take about **12 seconds**.
 After a couple of hours, it would go up to **30 seconds**.

-While the application is fairly large, those numbers were quite high, so we knew there were something wrong going on.
+While the application is fairly large, those numbers were quite high, so we knew there was something wrong going on.

-We followed the following process:
+We followed this process:

 1. Measure response time using the Chrome Developer Tools and [ApacheBench](http://httpd.apache.org/docs/2.2/programs/ab.html).
 2. Find bottlenecks with [rack-mini-profiler](https://github.com/MiniProfiler/rack-mini-profiler) and [Flame Graphs](https://github.com/SamSaffron/flamegraph).